 Pinch of ground cumin

-Sea salt and freshly ground black pepper, to your taste
+Sea salt flakes and freshly ground mixed peppercorns

 Fresh mint, finely chopped, to garnish